ajrcarey/pdfium-render/README.md

 ## What's new

+Version 0.7.9 adds retrieval of the list of image filters and the color space applied to a `PdfPageImageObject`.

-Version 0.7.8 adds image support to the `PdfPageImageObject` object and additional convenience functions to `PdfFont` for loading fonts from files and readers.
+Version 0.7.8 adds image support to the `PdfPageImageObject` struct and additional convenience functions to `PdfFont` for loading fonts from files and readers.

 Version 0.7.7 adds the `thread_safe` crate feature.
 See the "Multithreading" section below.